emipa606/ReGrowthExpandedWorldGeneration/README.md

 with permission

 - Added a "Hide preview" button.
 Gives more room to biome and faction-settings and does not consume resources by regenerating the preview when changing values.
+- Added a randomizer button for the world-conditions
+- German translation added, thank you triestar1!

 ![Image](https://i.imgur.com/pufA0kM.png)